-Prof. of Japanese Studies Yoshiko Okuyama reframes disability in manga; Cornell University to host virtual talk Oct.
-18
+Prof. of Japanese Studies Yoshiko Okuyama reframes disability portrayed in manga; Cornell to host virtual talk

 Prof. Okuyama wrote the book on reframing disability in manga.
-She’ll be giving a virtual talk on manga’s portrayals of deaf characters, hosted by Cornell University, Oct.
-18, 4:45 p.m.
-EST (10:45 a.m.
-Hawai‘i), register in advance.
+She’s been invited to give a virtual talk hosted by Cornell University this month.

-Reframing Disability in Manga (University of Hawaii Press, 2020) is Yoshiko Okuyama’s second published book supported by research and grant awards related to disability studies.
-In the book, she focuses on several representative conditions of disabilities, including Asperger’s syndrome and visual impairments, as depicted in manga, a style of graphic novels originating from Japan.
+Reframing Disability in Manga (University of Hawaiʻi Press, 2020) is Yoshiko Okuyama’s second published book supported by research and grant awards related to disability studies.
+In the book, she focuses on several representative conditions of disabilities, including Asperger’s syndrome and visual impairments, as depicted in manga, a style of graphic novels originating in Japan.

 “Informed by numerous interviews with manga authors and disability activists, [the book] reveals positive messages of diversity embedded in manga and argues that greater awareness of disability in Japan in the last two decades is due in part to the popularity of these works, the accessibility of the medium, and the authentic stories they tell,” says Okuyama.